jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 - lineReader could send lines before the `for await` consumes them
 - lineReader may need to pause sending lines so that we don't run out of memory
 - `for await` could run before there are any lines available
-- the async iterator next method could be called directly multiple times without waiting for new lines
+- the async iterator `next` method could be called directly multiple times without waiting for new lines

-Borrowing the concept of a `Subject` from RxJS, we could imagine having a class that does the following:
+The [Axax](https://github.com/jamiemccrindle/axax) library has an implementation of `Subject` for async iterators which borrows the concept of a `Subject` from RxJS.
+It opens up the possibility of writing something like this:

 ```javascript
 function fromLineReader(lineReader) {